Thursday, January 31, 2008

 Basically Done in NYC (for a while)

 The kitchen here is a good example the walls in this room got painted more than 8 times as the color was slightly changed (as either the home-owner, her designer, or the architect changed their minds.
 We were using metallic pants so each color needed 3 or more coats.
-The final color is a light blue/green/gray with a slight pearlescence.
-The "hood' shape over the island is finished in a kind of oxidized aluminum look to match the tile trims.
-It is a careful balance of several colors of spray-paints in specific brands. kind of dusted layers, and LOTS of rubbing with steel wool. you can kind of see the light rings there sanded down to their actual aluminum, and a little black heat paint.
+The final color is a light blue/green/gray with a slight pearlescence

 Below is the Powder room the walls are a creamy marble and alternating light and dark shell covered tile, detail in horizontal strips on the ceiling we did and alternating cooper and silver leaf over a dark brown Venetian plaster.
 The metal leaf is gently, chemically aged.

 This is the guest bathroom ceiling.
 The edging is in a eggshell crackle in a tan on a black ground.
-The ceiling is red lacquer with a polyurethaneclear-coat to give the large crackle over the whole ceiling. the star pattern is black lacquer with alternating silver leaf and copper leaf.
-The leaf is also aged here.
+The ceiling is red lacquer with a polyurethane

 Another of the light rings.